References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

-(c) Applicants with an established history or clinical diagnosis of intracerebral malignant tumour shall be assessed as unfit
+(b) Applicants with a documented medical history or clinical diagnosis of an intracerebral malignant tumour shall be assessed as unfit.

-(a) Applicants who underwent treatment for malignant disease may be assessed as fit by the licensing authority if:
+(a) Applicants who have been diagnosed with a malignant disease may be assessed as fit provided that:

-(1) there is no evidence of residual malignant disease after treatment;
+(1) after primary treatment, there is no evidence of residual malignant disease likely to jeopardise flight safety;

-(2) time appropriate to the type of tumour has elapsed since the end of treatment;
+(2) time appropriate to the type of tumour and primary treatment has elapsed;

 (3) the risk of inflight incapacitation from a recurrence or metastasis is sufficiently low;